Stookhy/Cryptocurrencies/README.md

   4. Determine the best number of centroids for K-means using the elbow curve.
   5. Use PCA to limit features and speed up the model.

+## Purpose

+  Using unsupervised learning to process data by grouping cyrptocurrencies on a clustering algorithm.

 ## Results

    ### Elbow Curve